sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 ### Self-Assessment Questionnaire (SAQ)

 The PCI Security Standards Council offers several SAQ questionnaire documents.
-The one you should choose depends ons your payment integration.
+The one you should choose depends on your payment integration.

 If you outsource credit card information processing to a PCI-compliant 3rd-party payment gateway, the required questionnaire is [Self-Assessment Questionnaire A (SAQ A)][pci-saq-a-pdf].
 The SAQ A is relatively short (24 yes/no questions).